In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

 Now some of these issues could be to do with people not installing it properly.
 Such problems can be alleviated by following one of the many online installation videos.

 And since it’s a universal bracket, some of the issues could be to do with specific bike frames.
-They won’t necessarily effect you.
+They won’t necessarily affect you.

 And don’t forget, there are other ways to carry your u-lock.
-You can put in a bag, attach it to your luggage rack, thread it through the seat rails or put it in a bike basket.
+You can put it in a bag, attach it to your luggage rack, thread it through the seat rails, or put it in a bike basket.

 Personally, I didn’t have any problems with the frame mount.
 I followed the instructions in this video and found installing the mount simple and straightforward.
 And while I was using it, the mount didn’t slip down and the lock didn’t work loose.
 Now, I was using it on a reasonably smooth commute.
 So it wasn’t subjected to too much stress!

-Is the Kryptolok Series 2 U-lock easy to use?
+Is the Kryptolok Standard U-lock easy to use?

 Under this scheme, if you register your keys through their website, should you then loose them, Kryptonite will send you replacements.